williamle8300/anthem/README.md

 	just drop in the 'staged' trackset and make the routers work, and render properly using the permalink ...same with the 'canadian indie' trackset!
+		learn lodash, dropin lodash
+		saving entry values in setList, and saving (probz need to learn mongoose better for this)

 	attack the overlay!
 		add-to-trackset: allow multiselect,